-The IPH Group employs more than 1,200 people across nine IP jurisdictions, being Australia, Canada, China, Hong Kong SAR, Indonesia, Malaysia, New Zealand, Singapore and Thailand.
+The IPH Group employs more than 1,300 people across ten IP jurisdictions, being Australia, Canada, China, Hong Kong SAR, Indonesia, Malaysia, New Zealand, Philippines, Singapore and Thailand.

-During FY22, Group Businesses were principally involved in providing IP services to clients, including the filing, prosecution, enforcement and management of patents, designs, trade marks and other IP.
-These services were provided by our Group Businesses from offices located in the nine IP jurisdictions referred to above.
+During FY23, IPH Group member firms were principally involved in providing IP services to clients, including filing, prosecution, enforcement and management of patents, designs, trade marks and other IP.
+These services were provided by our member firms from offices located in the ten IP jurisdictions referred to above.